6 Economics of a Trial

 Successful budgeting requires a granular understanding of costs.
 The following checklists (Table 6.3 and Table 6.4), adapted from Anesthesia & Analgesia (2004) regarding industry-sponsored trials, outline the key direct and indirect costs that sites must anticipate.

 The shift toward decentralized elements and digital endpoints changes not only operations but also the cost structure.
-Sponsors and sites increasingly incur costs for computerized systems, integration work, validation and oversight, and vendor-managed data flows—costs that are distinct from traditional per-visit procedure budgets (U.S. Food and Drug Administration 2024a, 2023c, 2023a).
-Moreover, quality management remains a material cost driver: Meinert (2013) noted that budgets can be “of concern” when quality assurance and control are allocated less than 10% of total direct costs, reflecting a long-standing operational reality that quality is purchased through discipline and oversight rather than assumed.
+Sponsors and sites increasingly incur costs for computerized systems, integration work, validation and oversight, and vendor-managed data flows, costs that are distinct from traditional per-visit procedure budgets (U.S. Food and Drug Administration 2024a, 2023c, 2023a).
+Quality management also remains a material cost driver: Meinert (2013) noted that budgets can be “of concern” when quality assurance and control are allocated less than 10% of total direct costs, reflecting a long-standing operational reality that quality is purchased through discipline and oversight rather than assumed.

 Common incremental line items include: